 Along with his Congress membership he was determined to be very active in State.
 In 1932, Gandhi called for a major nationwide Satyagraha against foreign goods.
 There were cries of ‘Mahatma Gandhi ki Jai’.
 As they began to move around picketing shops selling foreign goods, they were arrested, taken to prison, and charged with 4 and half months of rigorous imprisonment.
 He set a personal example for his people in the years he spent in prison.
 He was never arrogant.
 He worked to mend the tears in Indian society and with his character managed to prevent outbursts of racial hatred.
 The great freedom fighter Late N.G.Ranga was his mentor and his political guru.

 Dukkipati Nageswara Rao participated in all the Gandhian non-violent mass struggles in the three decades before Independence and spent a good part of his life in various jails.
 He was an indefatigable political worker and a skilful organizer.
-All set and done he even refused the Tamra Patra award given to frontline freedom fighters as well as national and state pensions accorded to such people.
+All set and done my grandmother even refused to accept the land of ten acres along with a Tamra Patra award given to frontline freedom fighters as well as national and state pensions accorded to such people.